julgus/habit-tracker/README.md

 ```

 ### 7. Get Tracking Entries for Habit
-To retrieve tracking entries for a specific habit, send a GET request to /api/habits/{habitId}/tracking.
+Users should be able to retrieve tracking entries for a specific habit by sending a GET request to /api/habits/{habitId}/tracking.

 **Request:**
 ```bash